PickNikRobotics/deep_grasp_demo/moveit_task_constructor_dexnet/README.md

 ## Nodes
 ### grasp_image_detection
-This node calls bridges the gap between Dex-Net and the MoveIt Task Constructor.
+This node bridges the gap between Dex-Net and the MoveIt Task Constructor.
 Communication with the MoveIt Task Constructor is achieved using ROS action messages.
 The action client sends the grasp candidates along with the costs back to the the `DeepGraspPose` stage.
 When an action goal is received the `gqcnn_grasp` service is called and the grasp candidates from Dex-Net are received.
 The images can either be loaded from a file or the node will call the `save_images` service to collect the data.

 ### gqcnn_server
 This node interacts with a python 3 `grasp_detector` script running the Dex-Net 4.0 policy.
 The `grasp_detector` script is executed as a sub process to the node and communication with the node is achieved through a Unix Pipe.
-This node offers a `gqcnn_grasp` that returns the sampled grasps and their probabilities of success.
+This node offers a `gqcnn_grasp` service that returns the sampled grasps and their probabilities of success.

 ### process_image_server
 This node is used primarily to save images.
 It subscribes to color and depth image topic names of type `sensor_msgs/Image`.
 It offers a `save_images` service that will save the color and depth images to the user specified file names.

 ## Tips
 Adjust some of the parameters in `gqcnn/cfg/examples/replication/dex-net_4.0_pj.yaml`.
-The `num_seed_samples` parameter determines how many grasps are sampled from the images.
+The `num_seed_samples` parameter determines how many grasps are sampled from the depth image.
 The `deterministic` parameter will deterministically sample the grasp candidates.
 Set this to 0 to get different results.

 ## Results